 Students have two options for obtaining registration clearance each semester: individual and group sessions.
 Information on when to sign up for these registration clearance sessions will be emailed each semester.
 To be cleared to register, students currently studying abroad should email their primary advisor with a proposed schedule for the upcoming semester.
 Those preparing to go abroad will be invited to attend a special pre-registration meeting to get clearance for registration.

-Students should come to their pre-registration advising appointments (individual or group) prepared with a proposed list of courses.
-Students are encouraged to download a registration clearance form in advance to help plan course selection.
+Students should come to their pre-registration advising appointments (individual or group) prepared with a proposed list of courses and track their progress on their digital program of study.
+Students are encouraged to fill out the registration worksheet tab of their program of study in advance to help plan course selection.

 Registering for Classes with Albert